vert-x3/vertx-stack/README.md

 ### Docker

-To build docker images, you need docker1.3+ and run docker-build-images.sh It will build two images :
+To build docker images, you need docker1.3+ and run `mvn clean install -Pdocker` It builds four images :
-- vertx3
-- vertx3-exec

-#### Classical image

-The eclipse/vertx3 is the previous refactored image with official java 8 image from Docker (since 1.3+) An environment variable is added to choose the Git Branch : GIT_BRANCH with default value "-b master".
-Now you can log into container and execute again "install.sh" to build clone source and launch maven tasks.

-#### Executable image

-A second image is added to have a executable container: eclipse/vertx3-exec.
-So you can run from boot2docker for example

-➜  docker run eclipse/vertx3-exec -version

-➜  3.0.0-SNAPSHOT
+- vert.x3 base - the base image provisionning the vert.x stack (`vertx/vertx3`)
+- vert.x3 executable - an image providing the vert.x command (`vertx/vertx3-executable`)
+- vert.x3 docker example - an example of verticle using the base image (`vertx/vertx3-example`)
+- vert.x3 docker example for fabric 8 - an example of verticle that you can deploy on fabric8 (`vertx/vertx3-example-fabric8`)

+All images have a _readme_ file containing their documentation and build instructions.